-Ask for Mary or Sandra - Public Health Nurse
+Ask for Sandra or Claire - Public Health Nurse

 Meitheal is a national support model led by Tusla- Child and Family Agency, which can help you and your child to get the supports you need, easily, locally and when you need it.

 The old adage says it takes a village to raise a child.
 Tusla knows this is still true today, so it came up with a model for local services, community groups and professionals to work together with parents to give children and young people the best possible start.
 The model is called “Meitheal” after the old Irish term that describes how neighbours come together to help harvest crops or other tasks.

 The kinds of services that might be involved in Meitheal are schools, youth services, family resource centres, medical services and others like these.